There are two ways to apply to HCC:

-- Download and Print an Application for Admission.
-Then bring or mail it to Hagerstown Community College, Office of Admissions, 11400 Robinwood Drive Hagerstown, MD 21742-6590
+Download and print an Application for Admission.
+Then bring or mail it to:

 Things you need to know

-Readmit Students If you've attended HCC before but not during the last two years, complete an application and submit it to the Office of Admissions.
-If you are seeking a degree or certificate you must complete the requirements for your program listed in the current college catalog.
+If you've attended HCC before but not during the last two years, complete an application and submit it to the Office of Admissions.
+If you are seeking a degree or certificate, you must complete the requirements for your program listed in the current college catalog.

-Students With Disabilities If you have a learning disability, you are encouraged to identify yourself to the coordinator of Special Student Services, 240-500-2273, as soon as possible after applying for admission.
+If you have a learning disability, you are encouraged to identify yourself to the disability support services coordinator as soon as possible after applying for admission.
 Reasonable accommodations based on documentation are offered to qualified students.